 Example URL: jdbc:stambia:bigquery / Driver Class Name: com.stambia.jdbc.bigquery.BigQueryDriver (retrieved from stambia.udriver.bigquery.jar)

-This Metadata is the main Metadata that will be used to centralize the credentials that will be used in other Metadata such as Google Storage.
+This Metadata is the main Metadata that will be used to centralize the credentials that will be used in other Metadata such as Google Storage or Google BigQuery.

-It represents a Google Cloud Project and the information to connects to this project.
+It represents a Google Cloud Project and the information to connect to this project.

 Create the Metadata, as usual, by selecting the technology in the Metadata Creation Wizard: